Cleveland Convention Center: Civil rights dispute and completion of the superstructure

 A major civil rights dispute broke out at the convention center construction site on June 24.
 The United Freedom Movement, a coalition of African American civic and cultural groups, accused four labor unions working at the site of barring blacks from membership.
 The dispute threatened several important bond levys and federal aid flowing to construction projects in Cleveland, and imperiled construction on the convention center as well as other large projects in the area.
 An agreement signed by federal government representatives, local labor leaders, representatives from the African American community, and others brought the dispute to a close.
-The agreement was failed by government officials and the NAACP as nationally important.
+The agreement was hailed by government officials and the NAACP as nationally important.

 Construction on the convention center was 60 percent complete by mid-August 1964.
 Construction had gone so well during the summer that officials with the Blount and Passalacqua companies said they would be able to complete the facility's roof by the August 31 deadline.
 This would enable landscaping to begin in October.

 By early October, final construction on the exhibit hall was ahead of schedule.
 City officials estimated that the convention center would now be ready in time for the American Mining Congress trade show in May 1964.
 A formal opening would occur in August.
 A slight problem in construction occurred when 30 unionized carpenters walked off the job on October 8 in a jurisdictional strike with the Laborers' Union over unloading of material.
 This delayed construction of a ramp for two days.

 By late October 1963, the pool was all but complete.
 Work on the granite cladding and sidewalk was suspended for the winter, with about half the work finished.